ec-europa/atomium/README.md

 [Go to top](#table-of-content)

 # Configuration
-As Atomium is not intended to be a full featured theme as you might find on drupal.org, full of configurable settings and with a nice user interface.
+Atomium is not intended to be a full featured theme as you might find on drupal.org, full of configurable settings and with a nice user interface.
 The sole purpose of this theme is to provides a clean markup that you can easily extend.

 However, Atomium provides the following settings:

- - Enable theme debug,
+ - Enable theme debug mode,
  - Allow CSS double underscore.

 As of Drupal 7.33, Drupal core has a theme debug mode that can be enabled and disabled via the